datavil/framex/README.md

 #### Information on Datasets

-To get information on a dataset, run: which will print the information on the dataset.
+To get information on a dataset, run:

 ```python
 fx.about("mpg") # basically the same as `fx.about("mpg", mode="print")`
 ```

+which will print the information on the dataset as the following:

 ```text
 NAME    : mpg